 Understanding the pathways that a particular disease takes is the first step in slowing and reversing its progression.
 In order to resolve these pathways, research must attempt to model the progression of the disease.
 This can be achieved by identifying factors that suggest a particular outcome.
 Alzheimer’s disease (AD) is not yet well understood so there is a demand for identifying these risk factors.

-Predicting transitions from a particular diagnosis to another is of the utmost importance in modeling the progression of AD.
+Predicting transitions from a particular diagnosis to another is of the utmost [try to avoid using such superlatives.
+Maybe just Predicting transitions from a particular diagnosis to another is a useful clinical goal and should help in modeling…] importance in modeling the progression of AD.
 The data from this study was taken from the Alzheimer’s Disease Neuroimaging Database, part of the NIH.
 There were three major diagnoses in this study.
 These patients were determined by rigorous mental health assessments to be “healthy” or to have “mild” or “severe” AD.
 The relevant transitions in this study were among these three classes.
 In addition to their diagnoses, dozens of measurements were recorded on each patient’s first visit, including genetic and hemic biomarkers, demographics, and environmental factors like educational history.
 Finally, patients were monitored over a period of six months to five years, and their transition or stability was observed.

-It is no doubt of extreme importance to identify the prognosis of a healthy patient.
-Nevertheless, the prognosis of a mild patient poses a powerful clinical question as well.
+It is no doubt of extreme [again, too superlative.
+Something like “An important clinical goal is to identify…” importance to identify the prognosis of a healthy patient.
+Nevertheless, the prognosis of a mild patient poses [not the right verb] a powerful clinical question as well.
 The current data were used to support the latter study, as the abundance of these patients allowed for a more robust study.
 Such is shown by the diagnostic distributions below.
 In this study, the patients whose diagnosis was initially mild were considered: some did not get worse (145 stable), while others transitioned to severe AD (164 transition).

 Table 1.
 Patient populations.